 Giving proper consideration to not only the current season but future Force seasons so that the program can continually sustain momentum from year to year

 Feedback provided to the Force Committee by the prospective coaches

-The first team formed at each age level will be designed to compete on the ASA circuit.
-Based on the assessment from the Force Committee and under the guidance of the SCYSA Board, the team will be registered as an ASA-B level or will request to be leveled as an ASA-C team through the governing body.
-Note that all teams are considered by ASA as an ASA-B team until otherwise approved by the ASA governing body.
-The second and any additional teams at the age level will complete as an ASA-C level team (pending ASA approval) and/or the USSSA tournament circuit.
+The first team formed at each age level will be designed to compete on the USA Softball circuit.
+Based on the assessment from the Force Committee and under the guidance of the SCYSA Board, the team will be registered as an USA-B level or will request to be leveled as an USA-C team through the governing body.
+Note that all teams are considered by USA as an USA-B team until otherwise approved by the USA Softball governing body.
+The second and any additional teams at the age level will complete as an USA-C level team (pending USA Softball approval) and/or alternate tournament circuits.